Brazil's Lula to announce some Cabinet names on Friday, aide says

 Names that have already been cited are likely to be the official nominations, a source close to the matter told Reuters.

-Former Sao Paulo Mayor Fernando Haddad is expected to become finance minister, Senator-elect Flavio Dino is seen as justice minister, Jose Mucio Monteiro would head the defense ministry and Bahia Governor Rui Costa would be Lula's chief of staff.
+Besides Haddad, Senator-elect Flavio Dino is seen as Lula's pick for justice minister, Jose Mucio Monteiro would head the defense ministry and Bahia Governor Rui Costa would be Lula's chief of staff.

+Mucio is a former head of Brazil's federal audit court who served in Lula's Cabinet during his previous presidency.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.